All Resources

 Web · Lovable

 My pick for web apps.
 Lovable wins on three fronts.
-First, native Supabase integration means a real Postgres database and auth without any configuration — tell Lovable you need user accounts and it wires up the entire flow.
+First, native Supabase integration means a real Postgres database and auth path without building the plumbing from scratch, though you still need to connect the project and review generated SQL and permissions.
 Second, GitHub export means you own your code and are never locked in — when you outgrow Lovable, open the project in Cursor with zero migration.
 Third, Lovable 2.0 added real-time collaboration and visual edits, so you can click on any element and modify it directly.

 Mobile · Rork

 My pick for mobile apps.
-Rork is the only mainstream AI app builder that ships native to the App Store and Play Store.
-The core product outputs React Native (Expo) apps you can deploy via EAS Build in two clicks.
-Rork Max (launched February 2026) generates native SwiftUI with access to Apple Watch, Vision Pro, AR/LiDAR, Home Screen widgets, HealthKit, and Core ML — capabilities a web-view wrapper cannot reach.
-A $15M Series led by Left Lane Capital in April 2026 signals the team has runway to keep shipping.
+Rork is one of the clearest AI app-builder paths for founders who want mobile-first output instead of a web app wrapped later.
+The core product outputs React Native (Expo) apps, with store submission flows that depend on platform and plan.
+Rork Max generates native SwiftUI with access to Apple Watch, Vision Pro, AR/LiDAR, Home Screen widgets, HealthKit, and Core ML — capabilities a web-view wrapper cannot reach.

 Rork is still maturing